gitlabhq/omnibus-gitlab/doc/development/setup.md

 1. Configure and start GitLab.
 1. Check if you can access the GitLab instance from your host browser on `<ip address of host>`.
-1. Install the basic tools used for developing Omnibus GitLab:
+1. Install the basic tools used for developing `omnibus-gitlab`:

    ```shell
    sudo apt-get install git
    ```

-## Get the source of Omnibus GitLab
+## Get the source of `omnibus-gitlab`

-1. Get the source code of Omnibus GitLab from the [repository on GitLab.com](https://gitlab.com/gitlab-org/omnibus-gitlab):
+1. Get the source code of `omnibus-gitlab` from the [repository on GitLab.com](https://gitlab.com/gitlab-org/omnibus-gitlab):

    ```shell
    git clone https://gitlab.com/gitlab-org/omnibus-gitlab.git ~/omnibus-gitlab